The Red Sea may be home to some fantastic diving but Egypt has one of the world's richest cultural heritages.

 Such an abundance of places of interest puts Luxor firmly on the tourist map and it is the central focus for most Egyptian antiquities tours.

-One option for the nature-lovers is the Birding Tour of Egypt where can spot some of the 430 species of birds in Egypt of which around 150 are resident.
+One option for the nature-lovers is the Birding Tour of Egypt where can spot some of the 430 species of birds, of which around 150 are resident.
 Many visiting birds from Asia and Europe migrate south in the autumn and return in the spring.
 This tour operates during peak periods of such activity and is operated in conjunction with Conservation Outdoors Inc.

 Designed for families with children from pre-school to teen, is the Child's Egypt Tour.
 This involves family-oriented hotels, camel-rides in the desert, climbing around old fortresses, entering pyramids.
 They will also learn of the sophisticated city children of Cairo and the village children of upper Egypt.
-It is the perfect tour if you want your family to enjoy Egypt and for the kids to avoid being 'tombed-out' and bored.
+It is the perfect tour for adults to enjoy their holiday whilst avoiding the kids being 'tombed-out' and bored.

 Do you have a special dream?
 Travel Egypt will happily optimise an itinerary made just for you, covering the main highlights according to your interests, travel pace, time availability and budget.
 Most importantly, being custom-made, it allows all the flexibility you need in your holiday plans.